StockSharp/doc/en/topics/api/strategies/parameters.md

     public SmaStrategy()
     {
         _longSmaLength = Param(nameof(LongSmaLength), 80)
-                          .SetValidator(new IntGreaterThanZeroAttribute())
+                          .SetGreaterThanZero()
                           .SetDisplay("Long SMA length", string.Empty, "Base settings");
     }
 }
 ```

-In this example, a parameter `LongSmaLength` is created with an initial value of 80, a validator is set to check that the value will be greater than zero, and display settings are set in the user interface.
+In this example, a parameter `LongSmaLength` is created with an initial value of 80, a validator is set to ensure the value is greater than zero, and display settings are configured for the user interface.

 ## Parameter Configuration Methods